 (2) on-going research projects or job talks that you think other members can help you to improve

-In other words, the bi-weekly group meeting is a combination of a journal club and a conventional workshop cell.
-Although we may not always have on-going projects to share, we can always share some inspiring works on elite journals that could also benefit other researchers in this area.
+In other words, although we may not always have on-going projects to share, we can always share some inspiring works on elite journals that could also benefit other researchers in this area.
 The requirements of presentation and participation would ensure that this workshop is a valuable platform through which (1) members can keep updated of inequality research and state-of-the-art methodological development, and (2) members can get timely feedback from peers for their on-going projects.